ISO 20022 XML transition

 • Increased payment efficiency and automation.
 Payments move seamlessly through domestic and cross-border payment systems.

-• Enhanced customer experience.
+• Enhanced analytics and reconciliation.
 Data-rich payments provide consistent, detailed transaction information.
-MX messages can contain up to 10,000 KB of transaction information, compared with 100 KB for messages today.
+ISO 20022 MX messages can contain up to 10,000 KB of transaction information, compared with 100 KB for proprietary messages today.

 • Improved compliance.
-The common language reduces false positives during sanctions screening.
+The common language reduces the chance of false positives during sanctions screening.

-Financial infrastructures worldwide must adopt ISO 20022 payments by 2025.
-Payment systems are moving to the standard on different schedules, beginning in March 2023.
+Financial infrastructures worldwide must adopt the ISO 20022 MX format by November 2025.
+Payment systems are moving to the standard on different schedules, which began in March 2023.

 Payment system